Why study nursing at UA’s Capstone College of Nursing?

 No. RN Mobility students are never required to visit campus.
 However, you are always welcome to arrange a visit.

-Is it possible to complete a degree through the RN Mobility Tracks if I do not live close to Tuscaloosa?
+Is it possible to complete a degree through the RN Mobility program if I do not live close to Tuscaloosa?

 Yes.
 We have RN Mobility students who live in states throughout the US and also students who live outside of the continental US.
 There is no out-of-state tuition for students enrolled in a distance learning program at UA.

-When can I begin enrollment in the RN Mobility Tracks?
+When can I begin enrollment in the RN Mobility program?

-The sequence of Nursing classes begins in Summer and Spring semesters.
+The sequence of Nursing classes begins in Spring, Summer and Fall semesters.
 You may begin work on core curriculum courses during any semester.